 After weaving between a drunk and a trio of businessmen in identical suits, Coral reached her destination.
 The pharmacy was narrow but deep, crushed between a cantina and a used electronics store.
 The whole building emitted a sterilizing white light through its full-wall windows, silhouetting advertisements for dietary supplements.

 Sucking in a deep breath, Coral pressed herself up against the front door.
 The glass barrier parted with a low chime, and a wall of warm air greeted her as she shuffled inside.
-Aisles and shelves stacked high with colored boxes and irregularly shaped packaging surrounded her.
+Shelves stacked high with colored boxes and irregularly shaped packaging surrounded her.
 There were four other customers inside.
 They were all, without exception, browsing the wares in the hemotech aisle.

 The smell of rubbing alcohol and plastic invaded Coral’s scarf and burned her nostrils.
 It was a welcome change from the thick humanity outside.
 The sensation of the interior’s heat slowly seeping through her jacket was a comforting change, so she held fast to it, steadying herself on it.
 She reminded herself to act natural, normal.
 I’m alive.
 It’s not a crime to be alive.
 With a light sigh, she loosened her scarf and adjusted her shoulder-length hair to free her neck as she made her way to the counter.

 The woman working the counter was the usual weekend lady.
-She was short, wide, and heavyset, but wore it damn well considering.
-Her face was round and chubby but undeniably cute.
+She was short, wide, and heavyset, her face round and chubby but undeniably cute.
 Coral was only a few paces from her when she looked up from the pills she was counting and greeted her with a broad smile.
 “Coral!” she said brightly.
 “Good to see you!
 What can I do for you today?”

 “Hey, Trix.”
 She took another breath to acclimate to the internal temperature.
 Precipitation had started to fog on her forehead.
 “Got any Factor Eight in?”